CorneeSean/url-shortener/README.md

  1. ~~Demo page~~
  1. ~~UrlShortener server~~
  1. ~~UrlShortener React app~~
- 1. ~~Node js scripts for local development end demo run~~
+ 1. ~~Setting up npm scripts with Parcel and Nodemon for developement and "production" environments~~
+ 1. ~~Migrate server to Typecript~~

-### Running the app
+### Running the demo app

+Demo app is a simulation of production set-up for widgets embedded on third party websites.

-To run the app:
+To run the demo app:

 1. Clone the repo.
 1. Make sure you have `Node.js` installed on your machine.
 1. Open terminal (command prompt) window.
-1. Step into main repo directory, run `npm install` and later `npm run start`
+1. Step into main repo directory, run `npm install` and later `npm run start:demo`
-1. The browser window should open at `localhost:9000` (demo server) and UrlShortener server should start at localhost:8080
+1. The browser window should open at `localhost:9000` (demo server) and UrlShortener server should start at `localhost:8080`

-NOTE: Tested to work with `node` version `12.14.1`
+NOTE: Tested to work with `node` version `12.14.1` on `Windows 10`.
+Not tested on Linux (yet)

+### Running the development server

+For further app development, run `npm run start:dev`.

+Development server supports simultaneous live-reload both for frontend (widget bootstrap + React App) and backend development (Node.js server)
+This allows for faster iteration and easier debugging, adding unminified code and source maps support.

 ### Widget bootstrap process on client side